vteam-com/textify/README.md

-# Textify (OCR)
+# TEXTify (OCR)

-Textify is a Dart package that provides utilities for working with text representations in a specific character set.
+TEXTify is a Dart package that provides utilities for working with text representations in a specific character set.
 It is designed to handle text processing tasks for the English language and a limited set of characters.

  It is 100% cross-platform, utilizing native Dart and Flutter code, and works offline without any package dependencies.

-## Why Textify?
+## Why TEXTify?

-Textify addresses common limitations of existing OCR (Optical Character Recognition) solutions:
+TEXTify addresses common limitations of existing OCR (Optical Character Recognition) solutions:

-1. Lightweight: Most OCR libraries are heavy and often rely on external system dependencies or remote cloud services, complicating deployment and increasing costs.
+1. **Small & Fast**: Most OCR libraries are heavy and often rely on external system dependencies or remote cloud services, complicating deployment and increasing costs.

+2. **Supports All Platforms**: Many OCR solutions only supports some platforms, TEXTify works on Android, iOS, macOS, Windows, Linux, and Web.

+3. **Offline**: Works 100% offline without requiring internet connectivity or cloud services for text extraction.

+4. **Privacy**: No dependency on external services means your data stays on device, ensuring complete privacy and security.

-2. Simplified Setup: Popular solutions like Tesseract require complex build configurations, including C/C++ compilation, which can be difficult to manage across platforms.
+5. **Simplified Setup**: Popular solutions like Tesseract require complex build configurations, including C/C++ compilation, which can be difficult to manage across platforms.

-3. Web Compatibility: Many OCR solutions do not support Flutter web clients, limiting their cross-platform usability.

-Textify overcomes these issues with a lightweight, pure Dart implementation that works seamlessly across all Flutter platforms, including web, without external dependencies.
+TEXTify overcomes these issues with a lightweight, pure Dart implementation that works seamlessly across all Flutter platforms, including web, without external dependencies.

 ## Installation